4-R-Forum/flyearth-07/Documentation/UserGuide.md

 1. Use Chrome or Edge, both work equally well
-2. Standard (free) Google Earth is all you needh/answer/7365484
+2. Standard (free) Google Earth is all you need
     - Use the web version, to fly with [keystrokes](https://developers.google.com/maps/documentation/earth/use-keyboard-shortcuts)
     - Google Earth Pro App is not supported
 3. Login to Google is optional